microsoft/vscode-cordova/README.md

 1. Open a Terminal (on a Mac) or a Command Prompt (on a Windows computer).
 2. Run `npm install -g cordova`
-3. If you're planning on targeting iOS devices, install [HomeBrew](http://brew.sh/) on your Mac.
+3. If you're planning on targeting iOS devices,

-    Then open a Terminal and run `brew install ideviceinstaller ios-webkit-debug-proxy`
+ * Install [HomeBrew](http://brew.sh/) on your Mac.

-## Make sure that your Cordova project has a platform
+ * Open a Terminal and run `brew install ideviceinstaller ios-webkit-debug-proxy`

-Your project needs at least one of them.
+## Add a platform to your Cordova project

-Just open a Terminal or a Command Prompt.
+Open a Terminal or a Command Prompt and run following command in the root directory of your project

-In the root directory of your project run: `cordova platform add android` or `cordova platform add ios`.
+`cordova platform add android`

-For now, only those two platforms are supported for debugging by this extension.
+Supported platforms: `android, ios`

 ## Choose the Cordova debug environment